kafkaesque-io/pulsar-beam/README.md

 Query parameters
 1. SubscriptionType -> Supported type strings are `exclusive` as default, `shared`, and `failover`
 2. SubscriptionName -> the length must be 5 characters or longer.
 An auto-generated name will be provided in absence.
 Only the auto-generated subscription will be unsubscribed.
-3. size -> The batch size.
-The default is 10.
+3. batchSize -> Replies to a client when the batch size limit is reached.
+The default is 10 messages per batch.
-4. perMessageTimeoutMs -> is a wait time out for the next message to arrive.
+4. perMessageTimeoutMs -> is a time out to wait for the next message's arrival from a Pulsar topic.
 It is in milliseconds per message.
 The default is 300ms.

 ### Webhook registration
 Webhook registration is done via REST API backed by a database of your choice, such as MongoDB, in momery cache, and Pulsar itself.
 Yes, you can use a compacted Pulsar topic as a database table to perform CRUD.
 The configuration parameter is `"PbDbType": "inmemory",` in the `pulsar_beam.yml` file or the env variable `PbDbType`.